 House Bill 1385 by Representative Basabe and Senate Bill 1502 by Rodriquez relating to Vessel Owner and Operation Requirements-MIAF is concerned with provisions of these bills as filed.
 We met with Representative Basabe and FWC to discuss our issues with the bill.
 We had a wonderful meeting with the Representative and his staff.
 We discussed our concerns with the four-hour limitation and the national criminal search components of the bill.
 We anticipate an amendment will be filed to the bill and eliminate these issues.
 The bill will still add anchoring restrictions to specific waterbodies in Miami Dade.
 We also suggested proviso language for more on the water law enforcement in the Miami area.
-House Bill 1385 has three committees of reference and was not heard during the second week of the Legislative Session.
+House Bill 1385 has three committees of reference and has not been heard in the first committee of reference.
+The House Bill is not scheduled to be heard during the fourth week as of the writing of this report.
 The Senate companion, Senate Bill 1502 is identical to House Bill 1385.
-The Senate Bill also has three committees of reference and was not heard during the second week of Session and is not on the agenda for the third week of Session.
+The Senate Bill also has three committees of reference and is scheduled to be heard on March 27th.
+An amendment was filed to the Senate Bill eliminating our two concerns.
+Unfortunately, the amendment has been withdrawn.
+We will continue to update you on this bill after we discuss the next steps with the sponsors.
 The Senate Bill is sponsored by the Chair of the Senate Environment and Natural Resources Committee, Senator Rodriguez.
+Senate Environment and Natural Resources is the first committee stop in the Senate.